Ibrahim-Nazeer/SevaSaathi/README.md

 # SevaSaathi

-A beautiful, interactive Streamlit application that helps users discover and learn about government schemes tailored to their needs.
+A web-app ai chatbot that helps users discover and learn about government schemes tailored to their needs.
 Features an AI-powered chat interface and comprehensive scheme browsing capabilities.

 ## Features